rails/rails/guides/source/active_record_multiple_databases.md

 Automatic switching allows the application to switch from the writer to replica or replica to writer based on the HTTP verb and whether there was a recent write by the requesting user.

-If the application is receiving a POST, PUT, DELETE, or PATCH request the application will automatically write to the writer database.
-For the specified time after the write, the application will read from the primary.
-For a GET or HEAD request the application will read from the replica unless there was a recent write.
+If the application receives a POST, PUT, DELETE, or PATCH request, the application will automatically write to the writer database.
+If the request is not one of those methods, but the application recently made a write, the writer database will also be used.
+All other requests will use the replica database.

 To activate the automatic connection switching middleware you can run the automatic swapping
 generator: